Saqqara: New Kingdom

-During the New Kingdom, Memphis was an important administrative and military centre, being the capital after the Amaran Period.
+During the New Kingdom, Memphis was an important administrative and military centre, being the capital after the Amarna Period.
 From the Eighteenth Dynasty onward, many high officials built tombs at Saqqara.
 While still a general, Horemheb built a large tomb here, although he later was buried as pharaoh in the Valley of the Kings at Thebes.
-Other important tombs belong to the vizier Aperel, the vizier Neferronpet, the artist Thutmose, and the wet-nurse of Tutankhamun, Maia.
+Other important tombs belong to the vizier Aperel, the vizier Neferronpet, the artist Thutmose, the priest Bakenhori and the wet-nurse of Tutankhamun, Maia.

 Many monuments from earlier periods were still standing, but dilapidated by this period.
 Prince Khaemweset, son of Pharaoh Ramesses II, made repairs to buildings at Saqqara.
 Among other things, he restored the Pyramid of Unas and added an inscription to its south face to commemorate the restoration.
 He enlarged the Serapeum, the burial site of the mummified Apis bulls, and was later buried in the catacombs.
 The Serapeum, containing one undisturbed interment of an Apis bull and the tomb of Khaemweset, were rediscovered by the French Egyptologist Auguste Mariette in 1851.